shehab-as/LeetCodeCPP/README.md

 #### This repo serves as a collection of LeetCode solutions and compiled lists of "Getting Started" questions along with written articles explaining different topics in datastructures and algorithms :rocket:

 ### This repo is frequently updated with either the following:
-1) Additional solutions to new problems
+1) Solutions to new problems :file_folder:
-2) Improvement on existing solutions
+2) Improvement on existing solutions :chart_with_upwards_trend:
-3) Links to newly written articles on DS & Alg.
+3) Links to newly written articles on DS & Alg. :pencil:

 ## Any PR is welcomed :computer: